 "We used this unique dataset to study what factors are predictive of changes in depression," said Saccardo. "[In the dataset,] we can see that mental health gets worse as the semester progresses, but it is dramatically worse in 2020 compared to the previous cohort."

-“We randomized a group of individuals to receive incentive to exercise.
+"We randomized a group of individuals to receive incentives to exercise.
 While our short intervention increased physical activity among this group, it did not have an impact on mental health.
-These results open up a lot of opportunities for future research,” said Saccardo.
-“It is an interesting puzzle for future studies to understand why we do not see a symmetric relationship between the resumption of physical activity and mental health.”
+These results open up a lot of opportunities for future research," said Saccardo.
+"It is an interesting puzzle for future studies to understand why we do not see a symmetric relationship between the resumption of physical activity and mental health."